CliveRBird/CentrelinkDataServicesWeather/README.md

 Required Visual Studio 2022 Plugins
 * Fine Code Coverage (FCC).
 Required for code coverage inspection.
 Thus ensuring all production code is covered by a unit test.

-TODO: All this could be implemented in a GitLab CI/CD pipeline to
+TODO: Attain iteration zero.
+Implement in a GitLab CI/CD pipeline to

 * Build the CDSWeather project
 * Run the xUnit and Integration tests.